You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look

 Bournemouth Emerging Arts Fringe is the town’s largest independent art festival and takes place each Spring.
 BEAF is a showcase of local emergent artists and creatives, with a diverse and accessible range of events suitable for all audiences, including exhibitions, talks, workshops, performances, live music, poetry and even a film festival.

-The Big Bournemouth Beer Festival takes place in the Bournemouth International Centre (BIC), offering a huge range of traditional real ales complemented by a range of novelty and seasonal beers, while sport and music festival, Bournemouth 7s takes place in May.
+Bournevaria Oktoberfest takes place at the Bournemouth International Centre (BIC), forming the south coast's largest indoor Oktoberfest event and offering a huge range of traditional German beers and great food.
+Meanwhile, sport and music festival, Bournemouth 7s takes place in May.

 Food and drink

 Just a 15-minute walk from the university is Conto Lounge, a popular bar offering a wide range of food, at reasonable prices with a variety of lunchtime offers.
 Conto Lounge also has partner lounges: Ludo in Southbourne, Circo in Westbourne and Arcado in Christchurch.

-Staying relatively close to Uni, there are many restaurants in the Charminster area.
+Staying relatively close to campus, there are many restaurants in the Charminster area.
 There’s a Lebanese restaurant, Retro and also Nippon Inn, a quaint little Japanese restaurant that serves a number of small cheap dishes.
 This is the perfect place to meet with friends and get a great selection of food at a bargain price.

 If you’re looking for dinner and a film, you can head down to the newly opened BH2 Leisure Complex.
 As well as a state-of-the-art, 10-screen multiplex ODEON cinema, the complex gives you the choice of 13 different restaurants.

 Restaurant chains include ASK Italian, Five Guys, Nando’s, Pizza Express, T.G.I Fridays and Prezzo – giving you a whole host of options to choose from.
 The BH2 Complex is located in Exeter Crescent.
 You can also visit popular favourites including The Stable, Turtle Bay and Franco Manca.

 In the town centre, Sixty Million Postcards is a very popular place for student events and burgers and you can head to The Goat and Tricycle for a great roast.
 There are brewery experiences at inventive brewpub Brewhouse & Kitchen and some great independent spots like Mexican restaurant Ojo Rojo.